ChaoticAkantor/CARPG/README.md

 # CARPG
- Class-based RPG Mod for Sven Co-op by Chaotic Akantor.
-Many features are still a work in progress and may be subject to change, especially class balancing.
+ Class-based RPG Mod for Sven Co-op.

  Discord can be found here, if you have any feedback or suggestions.

  https://discord.gg/FbsxHMvPGN

 # What is it?
- This plugin takes the basic principals of SCXPM but in an attempt to simplify features and do something completely different.
-The goal is always balance, no more immortal tanks bunny hopping through maps without a care.
+ This plugin offers RPG style leveling with multiple classes and a skill system, as well as file based player saves and seperate level/skillpoints per class.

+ Also attempts to be more balanced and grounded, whilst using ZERO custom content, all assets are recycled from vanilla Sven install.

- Most classes bring something to the fight and push them into a specific role based on the holy trinity.
+ Most classes play a role based on the holy trinity.
 Tank, DPS, Support.

 # Chat commands
-  All commands should be typed without quotes!
+ - All commands should be typed without quotes!

- Type "Class" without quotes in chat to bring up the class menu in order to switch classes, can be done on the fly!
+   - Type "Class" without quotes in chat to bring up the class menu in order to switch classes, can be done on the fly!

- Type "Skills" to display the skills menu, to view and purchase skills with skillpoints from leveling.
+   - Type "Skills" to display the skills menu, to view and purchase skills with skillpoints from leveling.

- Type "useability" to use your class ability.
+   - Type "useability" to use your class ability.
 It's advised to bind this to a button.
 Help command will explain how.

- Type "Info" to display a window with brief information on current selected class.
+   - Type "Info" to display a window with brief information on current selected class.

- Type "Hints" or "/help" to display all commands and explain how to activate abilities.
+   - Type "Hints" or "/help" to display all commands and explain how to activate abilities.

- Type "scaling" or "difficulty" to show current player damage bonus based on number of players.
+   - Type "scaling" or "difficulty" to show current player damage bonus based on number of players.

 # Leveling
- Default Max Level is 60.

- Default 1 skillpoint per level.
+ - Gaining score will award you with XP, by default you will gain 1XP per score point.

+   - Earning enough XP will increase your Class level and also contribute towards your Rank.

- Each class has it's own max level and skills saved individually.
+   - Each class has it's own max level and skills saved individually.

+   - Gain +1 Skillpoint per level by default.
+Can be spent on Basic or Ability skills (dependent on Class).

+   - Default Max Level is 60.

+   - XP is shared and all players will recieve the XP that another player earns (even from minions!).

+   - Still earn XP even whilst dead or spectating.

+ - Ranks - After earning enough XP, your rank will increase by +1.

+   - Rank increases the maximum skill level cap of Basic Skills by +1 (except for ammo regen), allowing you to spend more skillpoints in those skills.

+   - Rank also increases XP per score by +1 per Rank.

+   - Default Max Rank is 10.

 # Skills
+ - Skills can be purchased and increased with Skillpoints via a menu.

+   - There are two types of skills, Basic Skills and Ability Skills.

+   - Basic Skills are available to every class, are passive and always enabled.

+   - Ability Skills only affect your Class Ability and are only available to the chosen class.

-  Type "skills" to see skills menu and spend skillpoints.
+   - Type "skills" to see skills menu and spend skillpoints.

-  Basic skills are available to all classes.
-These are displayed first in the list.

-  Ability skills are available only to that class and vary based on ability.
-These are usually in the second or third skill page, these add extra varying effects or increase aspects of a skill to make it stronger.

 # Difficulty
- Player weapon damage is slightly increased based on player count.
+ - Player Weapon damage is automatically adjusted for low-player count to make solo play more viable.

- Currently +50% at 1 player and will reduce per extra player that joins, removing any bonus at 4 players.
+   - By default +50% damage at 1 player and will reduce per player that joins, giving 0 at 4 players by default.

- Does not alter balancefactor server setting.
-But will change outgoing damage regardless.
+   - Does not alter mp_pcbalancefactor server setting.

 # How do I use Abilities?
- Typing useability in chat, or binding a button to it and pressing it will activate your class ability.
+  - Typing useability in chat, or binding a button to it and pressing it will activate your class ability.

- Type bind mouse3 say "useability" in console and replace mouse3 with the key you want to use.
+  - Use [bind mouse3 say "useability"] in console and replace mouse3 with the key you want to use (without the brackets).

-# XP Gain
- XP gain is naturally quite fast.

- All XP is shared between players.

- Minion classes share all of their accumulated XP with their team.

- Continue to earn XP even if dead or spectating.

- By default 1 Score/Frag = 1 XP.
-A customisable multiplier does exist in PlayerData, but no console commands yet.

-# Classes?!
- Classes have a single abilitiy that automatically scales in various ways as you level up.

-# Current Classes
+# Classes
+  - Classes have a unique ability that can be modified with Ability Skills, duration, charge time and activation/deactivation costs vary.

 # Medic
- Healing Aura that restores a percentage of HP for allies (including NPC's).
+  - Healing Aura that restores a percentage of Max HP for allies (Players & NPC's).

 # Berserker
-  Bloodlust is a passive ability, that can be activated to double all healing bonuses, draining charge.
+  - Bloodlust doubles all lifesteal and Ability related HP bonuses whilst active.

-  Can steal health by dealing damage inside and outside of bloodlust.
+  - Can restore health by dealing damage.

 # Engineer
- Summons a single friendly Sentry.
+  - Summon a friendly Sentry Turret for a duration.

+  - Has a lot of HP.

- Activating whilst active will recall the turret for a cost.
+  - Can be recalled for a cost.

 # Robomancer
- Can summon friendly robogrunts, amount depends on points used.
+  - Can permanently summon different types of friendly robogrunts.

+  - Has access to minion only skills.

+  - Amount that can be summoned and Max HP depends on their weapon type.

- Uses a summon menu to choose weapon type, teleport or kill them.
+  - Uses a summon menu to choose type, teleport or kill them.

- Robogrunts are naturally armored and take significantly reduced damage from most damage types.
+  - Robogrunts are naturally armored and take significantly reduced damage from most damage types, as a result they have lower HP scaling.

+  - Animation speeds increased.

- They move and attack faster than normal.
+  - They have 360 degrees FoV and react faster as a result.

 # Xenomancer
- Can summon friendly robogrunts, amount depends on points used.
+  - Can permanently summon friendly Xen creatures.

+  - Has access to minion only skills.

+  - Amount that can be summoned and Max HP depends on creature type.

- Uses a summon menu to choose monster type, teleport or kill them.
+  - Uses a summon menu to choose type, teleport or kill them.

- They move and attack faster than normal.
+  - Animation speeds are increased based on type.

+  - 360 degrees FoV and react faster as a result.

 # Necromancer
- Can summon friendly Undead, amount depends on points used.
+  - Can permanently summon friendly Undead.

- Has higher HP than other minion types.

- Can summon more of the weaker variant than other minion types.
+  - Has access to minion only skills.

+  - Amount that can be summoned and Max HP depends on undead type.

- Uses a summon menu to choose monster type, teleport or kill them.
+  - Uses a summon menu to choose monster type, teleport or kill them.

- They move and attack faster than normal.
+  - Animation speeds are increased based on type.

+  - Zombies have much higher animation speeds than any other minion type.

+  - 360 degrees FoV and react faster as a result.

 # Warden
- Ice Shield that absorbs all damage and has it's own HP.
+  - Ice Shield that absorbs all damage and has it's own HP.

- Restores Shield HP when not active.
+  - Any damage taken will be completely negated whilst the shield has at least 1HP.

+  - Will not recharge when active, unless affected by skills.

- Activating whilst active will break the shield for a cost.
+  - Can be deactivated for a cost.

 # Shocktrooper
- Equips an improved Shockrifle.
+  - Equips an improved Shockrifle.

+  - Will not recharge whilst holding any Shockrifle.

- Can activate whilst holding a Shockrifle to stow it and restore a portion of ammo to battery.
+  - Can activate whilst holding any Shockrifle to convert a portion of remaining ammo to Ability Charge.

 # Cloaker
- Cloaking device that will render you completely undetectable to NPC's.
+  - Cloaking device that will render you completely undetectable to NPC's.

- Has to fully recharge between uses.
+  - Has faster Ability Charge than most skills.

+  - Requires 100% Ability Charge to activate.

 # Vanquisher
- Can load Dragon's Breath rounds into a seperate ammo pool.
+  - Loads Dragon's Breath rounds into a seperate ammo pool.

- If you have Dragon's Breath ammo, all shots will cause an explosion of fire damage where you shoot.
+  - If you have rounds in the ammo pool, all shots will cause an explosion of fire damage where you shoot.

- Fire damage is low but will stack for each area of effect.
+  - Explosive damage and ammo pool cost varies by ammo type.

- Area of effects have no limit.
+  - Area of effects from skills can stack indefinetely.

 # Swarmer
- Summons a swarm of improved snarks.
+  - Summons a small swarm of large super Snarks.

- Snarks have considerably increased HP and damage.
+  - Snarks have considerably increased HP, damage and size.

- Snarks are thrown out at random infront of you, at signifcant velocity.
-Allowing you to throw them over or bounce them around obsticles.
+  - Snarks are thrown out at random infront of you, at signifcant velocity.
+Allowing you to throw them behind cover and over walls.

 # Installation instructions: